ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

 ## Design principles

-These design goals are present to attempt to prevent regressions in the availability and utility of the project.
+These design goals are present to attempt to prevent regressions in the availability and utility of the project, and are inherited from the Ember parent project.

 - Buildable: All technologies and materials needed to build, use, and disassemble the design must also meet these design requirements, and must be fully specified in this document, with reference within the design to those other design specifications, so that every design listed here can be built, used, and disassembled without any knowledge outside of this document, beginning with only the materials available naturally.
 - Deconstructable: The design should be able to be disassembled and/or reassembled without any damage or loss to the materials used.